MV Pool Fisher

-M/V Pool Fisher was a British merchant vessel that sank off the Isle of Wight on 6 November 1979 with the loss of most of her crew.
+MV Pool Fisher was a British merchant vessel that sank off the Isle of Wight on 6 November 1979 with the loss of most of her crew.

 Service history

 Pool Fisher was built in Holland and launched in 1959.

 Loss

 On 3 November 1979 Pool Fisher arrived at Hamburg from Norway in ballast.
 She had a crew of 15, and one passenger, the wife of the Chief Engineer, aboard.
 At about 13:00 the same day she sailed from Hamburg carrying 1,250 tonnes of muriate of potash in bulk, bound for Runcorn.